What are the Top-Rated Sanding Belts for Metal and Wood Skip to content

 2. Zirconia Alumina Sanding Belts

-For metalworking, zirconia sanding belts are another popular choice.
-They are just as durable and long-lasting as ceramic belts.
+Zirconia sanding belts are another common option for metalworking.
+They are equally as strong and resilient as ceramic belts.
 Because they are very flexible, zirconia belts are a wonderful option for sanding shapes and curves.
 Because they can remove material rapidly and effectively, they are perfect for shaping and grinding the blade.

 PROS: